HUBioDataLab/ProtHGT/data/README.md

 ## Usage

-Once downloaded, place the files inside this `data/` directory so that `train.py` can access them.
+Once downloaded, place the files inside this `data/` directory so that `train.py` and `predict.py` can access them.